k8s-community/container-days/README.md

 ### Additional materials

-The source code of the service we wrote togethet is available [here](https://github.com/rumyantseva/cdays).
+The source code of the service we wrote together is available [here](https://github.com/rumyantseva/cdays).

 ### Questions and contribution